segmentio/segment-docs/src/connections/functions/index.md

 There are two types of Functions which allow you to send data into Segment or to forward data out.

 #### Source Functions
-Source Functions allow you to collect and transform any stream of first-party customer data by using a webhook and sending it through to your Segment workspace.
+Source Functions collect and transform any stream of data via a webhook and ingest that data into your Segment workspace.

+Use cases:
+- Ingest data into Segment from a source that's unavailable in the catalog
+- Transform or reject data before it's received by Segment
+- Enrich incoming data using external APIs

 {% include components/button-fill.html size="medium" text="Build A Source Function ->" href="https://segment.com/docs/connections/functions/source-functions/" %}

 #### Destination Functions
-Destination Functions enable you to transform and map events collected by Segment, and send them out to tools and services with a public API.
+Destination Functions receive events collected by Segment and send them out to tools and services with a public API endpoint.

+Use cases:
+- Send data from Segment to a service that's unavailable in the catalog
+- Transform data before sending it downstream
+- Enrich outgoing data using external APIs

 {% include components/button-fill.html size="medium" text="Build A Destination Function ->" href="https://segment.com/docs/connections/functions/destination-functions/" %}